fastai/docker-containers/README.md

 These images are built on top of [nvidia official CUDA images](https://hub.docker.com/r/nvidia/cuda/).
 You can see the version of CUDA by looking at [the Dockerfile](fastai2-build/Dockerfile).
 Furthermore, fastai2 is installed with [miniconda](https://docs.conda.io/en/latest/miniconda.html), as using conda is the [recommended way](https://github.com/fastai/fastai2#installing) to install fastai2 dependencies.

-- **[fastdotai/fastai2](https://hub.docker.com/repository/docker/fastdotai/fastai2)**: the latest versions fastai2 and fastcore from pypi.
+- **[fastdotai/fastai2](https://hub.docker.com/repository/docker/fastdotai/fastai2)**: fastai2 and fastcore, with all of thier depenendencies.

     Pull this image:
     > `docker pull fastdotai/fastai2:latest`